 Cultural practices and habitat modification can help to deter bears from entering fields.
-Restricting access to potential food resources, such as storing feed in bear-resistant containers, disposing of animal carcasses, and removing organic wastes, will lessen the overall attractiveness of the property to bears.
+Restricting access to potential food resources, such as storing feed in bear-resistant containers, properly disposing of animal carcasses (deep burial), and removing organic wastes, often reduce the attractiveness of the site to bears.
 Containing livestock in pens away from wooded areas may reduce negative interactions, particularly during calving/lambing season.
 Because bears generally avoid open areas away from protective cover, maintaining a mowed buffer approximately 50 yards wide around crop fields, particularly where fields are adjacent to the woods, may reduce bear activity.
 Alternating or strip planting row crops may help reduce protective cover afforded to bears.

-Fencing is very effective in reducing bear damage; however, fencing can be expensive and may not be cost-effective for all farmers.
-Electric fencing is the most effective design and thus is recommended in most instances.
-To be most effective, fences should utilize high voltage (\sim 6,000 volts), low-impedance (short-pulsed) systems.
-When first installed, bears should be lured to the fence with an attractant (e.g., peanut butter, sardines) so they learn to associate the fence with a negative consequence.
-These attractants should be placed at head height of a bear (approximately 3 ft.) along the entire perimeter to encourage shock delivery to the muzzle.
+Fencing is effective in reducing bear damage; however, fencing can be expensive and may not be cost-effective for all farmers.
+Electric fencing is the most effective design to deter bears and would be recommended in most instances, where allowed by law.
+Electric fences should utilize high voltage (~6,000 volts), low-impedance (short-pulsed) charger systems.
+When first installed, all electric fences should be baited with an attractant (e.g., peanut butter, sardines) to lure bears close so they learn to associate the fence with a negative consequence.
+These attractants should be placed at the bear's head height (approximately 3 ft.) along the entire perimeter to better deliver the shock to the bear's muzzle.

 Sensory deterrents or harassment techniques have been used to deter black bears from crop fields.
 Pyrotechnics, horns, bright lights, propane cannons, and other devices provide both visual and auditory stimulation.
-When damage coincides with the "bear chase season," allowing a local bear hunt club to run dogs through a field may provide temporary relief against bears that have taken to using these fields.
+When damage coincides with the "bear chase season," allowing a local bear hunt club to run dogs through a field often provides temporary relief against bears that are using those fields.
 The success of these techniques is highly variable.
-Bears usually become habituated to consistent or repetitive disturbance, and sensory deterrents should be switched and relocated often.
+Bears can become habituated to constant or repetitive disturbance, so a rotation of several types of sensory deterrents should be used and their position in a field should be relocated frequently.
 Where bears have become tolerant of human activity, sensory deterrents often will not be effective.
 Human-conditioned bears can be dangerous, and caution is advised.

 Aversive conditioning techniques are intended to more forcibly change or eliminate undesirable bear behavior.
-Options that potentially may be available to harass a troublesome bear include techniques such as paint balls, projected bean bags, or rubber bullets, all of which are intended to send a strong message but not injure or maim the animal.
+Options that potentially may be available to harass a troublesome bear include techniques such as paint balls, projected bean bags, or rubber bullets, all of which are intended to send a strong message, but not injure or maim the animal.
 These approaches may not be allowed in all states, so check with your state wildlife department before use.

-Shooting problematic black bears should be viewed as a last resort management practice, but may be necessary as means to reduce persistent crop damage caused by a single returning individual or family group.
-Special kill permits are required to "take" bears, so farmers need to work closely with their state wildlife agency.
+Shooting problematic black bears is viewed as a last resort management practice, but one that may be necessary to reduce persistent crop damage caused by a single returning individual or family group.
+Special "kill permits" are required to shoot a bear outside the regulated open season, so farmers need to work closely with their state wildlife agency.
 Farmers having persistent damage should develop relationships with local bear hunters or chase clubs to increase the level of pursuit activities on or adjacent to the farm as a means of reducing future losses.
 This practice is not permitted in some jurisdictions.
 Consult your local Wildlife Management Authority.